SDK Reference

 /api/tracestraces:read or traces:writepublishable, secret

 Publishable keys are intentionally narrow.
-They are for trace ingestion and trace readback, not for creating agents, snapshots, jobs, or connectors.
+They are for writing and optionally reading trace-style data, not for creating agents, snapshots, jobs, or connectors.

 Scope Resolution